juliajubilada = julia retired

 Picture

-And here are my daughters, Jenny (above) with scarecrow Alfonse (created by Arkem) and Eva (below) with Verity, me and muddy carrot on our allotment at Chestnut Farm.
+And here are my daughters, Jenny (above) with scarecrow Alfonse (created by Arkem) and Eva (below) with Verity, me and muddy carrot on our allotment at Chestnuts Farm

 Picture